emidiovaleretto/bjj-webapp-ms1-project/README.md

 ![Performance](./assets/readme-images/performance.png)

 # Credits

+## Main title

+The main title "Brazilian jiu jitsu is more than just a sport.
+It’s more than a martial art.
+It’s a way to change your life." was extracted from the <a href="https://mmaxfitness.co.uk/brazilian-jiu-jitsu/">MMAX academy</a> website.

 All images used in the construction of this project were extracted from sites with a license for use and their respective authors are mentioned below.